BlueeQ/mu-acrylic-repo/Alpha/README.md

 ### To do:

-* Upload FR4 plates after changing cutout size, some switches too tight as of now.
+* Upload FR4 plates after changing cutout size, some switches too tight as of now (mainly holy pandas).
 * Add renders of all top configurations.

 ### Typing tests